brentleyjones/brentley.dev/src/posts/2020-12-25-Let's-try-this-again.md

 ---
-title: "Let's Try This Again"
+title: "Let's try this again"
 description: Maybe this time I'll stick with it 😅.
 date: 2020-12-25T20:37:58Z
 tags: